MaxS1996/peax/docs/index.md

 This rewrite is specifically designed for sensor data monitoring applications, allowing for more efficient processing by leveraging the correlation that is present within the data for its efficiency.
 * IFM-based Temporal Early Termination for Sensor Data Monitoring:
 This feature enables the model to exit early based on the Intermediate Feature Map (IFM), reducing the mean computational footprint and latency in sensor data monitoring applications.
-* Static Slimming:
-This rewriter creates multiple versions of the submitted model, their difference is the width (read: number of filters and neurons), while maintaining the prediction head (classification output).
-To minimize the cost of training these variants, weight transfers are employed between the submitted and slimmed versions.

 These rewrites, along with others, make PEAX a powerful tool for optimizing and enhancing the performance of your model architectures.